CodeChain-io/codechain-docs/docs/user-guide/staking.md

 - `--rpc-server`: Please refer to the explanation above.
 - `--keys-path`: Please refer to the explanation above.
-- `--delegator`: The account that has CCS and delegated CCS to the delegatee.
+- `--account`: The account that has CCS and delegated CCS to the delegatee.
 - `--delegatee`: The account that is delegated CCS.
 - `--quantity`: Revoke quantity.
 - `--fee`: Transaction fee.